 Management of Dehiscence of the Vaginal Cuff

-Vaginal cuff dehiscence, a rare complication of vaginal hysterectomy, is the full or partial separation of the edges of the vaginal cuff.
+Vaginal cuff dehiscence, a rare complication of hysterectomy, is the full or partial separation of the edges of the vaginal cuff.
 Evisceration is dehiscence with prolapse of abdominal contents.
-These complications typically happen within days, but may occur up to several months following hysterectomy.
+These complications typically happen within days, but may occur up to months or years following hysterectomy.
 The incidence has recently increased, with estimates ranging from 0.14% to 4.1% of hysterectomies.
 Minimally invasive approaches have higher rates of dehiscence than vaginal or abdominal approaches, although there are no consistent differences in vaginal vs. abdominal approach.